-The recommended amendment will facilitate the redevelopment of a surface parking lot and two-storey office building to a 33-storey mixed use apartment tower which will contain up to 248 residential apartment units.
+The recommended amendment will facilitate the redevelopment of a surface parking lot and two-storey office building to a 33-storey mixed use apartment tower which can accommodate approximately 248 residential apartment units on the subject lands.
 Through redevelopment of an underutilized Downtown site, the recommended amendment will contribute to growth in the residential population, consistent with the planning objectives for the Downtown Area.